Steelhouse Omaha: Design

 Steelhouse Omaha is a charcoal-colored building with a sawtooth rhythm design on the exterior.
 This is meant to represent the manufacturing of steel.
 The building was designed by Ennead Architects and was built by Kiewit Corporation.
-Ennead also designed the nearby Holland Performing Arts Center, which also owned by Omaha Performing Arts.
-Steelhouse Omaha has a capacity of 2,700 people on the floor and an additional 300 people on the balcony.
+Ennead also designed the nearby Holland Performing Arts Center, which is also owned by Omaha Performing Arts.
+Steelhouse Omaha has a maximum capacity of 2,700 people on the floor and an additional 300 people on the balcony.